-The South Central WorkForce Council is comprised of a majority of business representatives.
+• The South Central WorkForce Council is comprised of a majority of business representatives.
 Businesses represented on the Council are from the key industries of: business/professional services, construction, health care, and manufacturing.
-This board is engaged in a public-private partnership in the
+This board is engaged in a public-private partnership in the administration and oversight of workforce development programs.
+The board identifies the key industries, demand occupations, sets policy, and provides direction and oversight of the investment of public dollars in workforce development.

-- administration and oversight of workforce development programs.
-The board identifies the key industries, demand occupations, sets policy, and provides direction and oversight of the investment of public dollars in workforce development. - Employers participated in our regional planning sessions providing input on workforce issues and opportunities and identifying workforce priorities for the region. - Our Business Service Representative, Rehabilitation Services Employment Specialists, and Local Veterans' Employment Representatives provide outreach to employers and assist with their hiring and retention needs.
-Business Services focuses on employers from the key industries identified by the WorkForce Council. - Employers participate in planning and development of career pathways, inform the partnership on skill needs, provide career exploration activities including guest speaker in classroom and industry tours, provide work-based learning opportunities through clinicals and internships/apprenticeships, provide employment and career laddering opportunities. - Employers are engaged in career exploration and awareness events including the "Hot Jobs" health care event, Tour of Manufacturing, Construct Tomorrow, career expos, employer panels, and job shadowing opportunities. - Employers provide work-based training for adults and dislocated workers through on-the-job training, internships, apprenticeships and transitional jobs (work experience).
-In addition, employers provide work experience and internships for youth. - Employers participate in a number of job fairs held throughout the year that provides employment opportunities for job seekers.
+- Employers participated in our regional planning sessions providing input on workforce issues and opportunities and identifying workforce priorities for the region. - Our Workforce Strategy Consultant, Rehabilitation Services Employment Specialists, and Local Veterans' Employment Representatives provide outreach to employers and assist with their hiring and retention needs. - The MN DEED Workforce Strategy Consultant will develop industry-led sector partnerships, focusing on employers from the key industries identified by the WorkForce Council.
+Workforce Solutions Roundtables will be held in the region as well as Power of Different events that promote hiring of diverse populations. - Employers participate in planning and development of career pathways, inform the partnership on skill needs, provide career exploration activities including guest speaker in classroom and industry tours, provide work-based learning opportunities through clinicals and internships/apprenticeships, provide employment and career laddering opportunities. - Employers are engaged in career exploration and awareness events including the "Hot Jobs" health care event, Tour of Manufacturing, Construct Tomorrow, Scrubs Camp, career expos, employer panels, and job shadowing opportunities. - Employers provide work-based training for adults and dislocated workers through on-the-job training, internships, apprenticeships and transitional jobs (work experience).
+In addition, employers provide work experience and internships for youth. - Employers participate in a number of job fairs held throughout the year that provides employment opportunities for job seekers. - Providers also engage with employers through local Chambers of Commerce and SMHRA.